WWalls7/LendingAHand/README.md

 # Implementation

-The application is being made with Ionic using React Native, Typescript, CSS, and HTML.
+The application is being made with Ionic using React Native, Typescript, SQLite, CSS, and HTML.

 # Description